jhudsl/tidyversecourse/docs/05-prediction.md

 <img src="05-prediction_files/figure-html/unnamed-chunk-69-1.png" width="672" />

-We can see that overall our model predicted the sepal length fairly well.
-We can see that the model appeared to do less well at predicted very long sepal lengths.
+We can see that overall our model predicted the sepal length fairly well, as the predicted values are fairly close to the true values.
+We can also see that the predicitions were similar to the truth for the full range of true sepal length values.

 Typically we might modify our preprocessing steps or try a different model until we were satisfied with the performance on our training data.
 Assuming we are satisfied, we could then perform a final assessment of our model using the testing data.